zjteoh/EmployeeApp/README.md

 # Technologies used
 - React-Native
-- Firebase is used for authentication and database.
+- Firebase for authentication and database.

 # What's not done
 - Google sign-in